samsrf/samsrf/ReadMe.md

 This major release includes the most recent updates which involved algorithms for fitting population receptive fields or connective fields using reverse correlation combined with posthoc fitting of correlation profiles.
-Importantly, SamSrf 8 also introduces several new fitting algorithms.
-By default we however still use the standard Nelder-Mead algorithm & you can run the exact same analyses as in SamSrf 7:
+Importantly, it also introduces several new fitting algorithms (see Cookbook & ModelHelp for details).
+By default we however still use the standard Nelder-Mead algorithm & you can run the exact same analyses as in SamSrf 7.

 1. *Slow Coarse Fit:* Instead of only taking the best correlating prediction from the search space it averages the parameters of a top percentile you can define.